-- Remember to turn off your mobile phone; - Tell the staff politely the purpose of your visit and wait patiently;

-- Refer to the résumé when you are asked to complete a job application form.
-Complete it carefully and neatly; - Don't walk around, touch or use any items of staff in a carefree manner; - Don't appear to be impatient and tired while waiting.
+- Remember to turn off your mobile phone; - Tell the receptionist the purpose of your visit and wait patiently; - Refer to the résumé when you are asked to fill in a job application form.
+Complete it carefully and neatly; - Don't walk around, touch or use any items of staff in a carefree manner; - ◆ Don't appear to be impatient or tired while waiting.